mlandauer/cuttlefish/README.md

 These instructions are specifically for installing the server at https://cuttlefish.oaf.org.au.

+Currently the setup requires a relatively old version of Ansible (2.5.0) using Python 2.7.

 ### To install to a local test virtual machine

 1. Create a file `~/.cuttlefish_ansible_vault_pass.txt` which contains the password for encrypting the secret values used in the deploy.
 The encrypted variables are at `provisioning/roles/cuttlefish-app/vars/main.yml`.